The Effect of Dating During A Divorce

 What effect will dating have on my custody rights?

 As a general rule, dating while a divorce is pending should not affect your custody or parenting rights.
 Negotiated agreements or court orders pertaining to child custody and parenting arrangements must focus on the best interests of the child.
 The facts to be considered when determining the best interests of a child include:

 - Relationship of the child with each parent

 - Relationship of the siblings and other family members

 Other considerations affecting parenting arrangements and custody include incidents of family violence or substance abuse.
 Further, it can include mental health issues of household members.
 The background of the person with whom a parent is having a dating or romantic relationship could become a factor in determining the best interests of a child depending upon the amount of contact that person will have with the child.

 Dating relationships during divorce

 An otherwise amicable divorce can quickly turn into a contested court proceeding when one of the parties discovers their spouse is dating or romantically involved with someone.
 A divorce action where all financial and child custody issues have been settled through negotiation between the parties is quicker and less expensive than a contested divorce where the court must decide the issues.

 Before you decide to begin dating during a divorce, you should arrange for a consultation with an Ontario family lawyer.
-The advice and guidance of a lawyer whose practice focuses on family law matters can be invaluable in helping protect your rights during your divorce.
+The advice and guidance of a lawyer who practices family law is important.
+It can be invaluable in helping protect your rights during your divorce.

 Want to learn more about family law?
 Review our YouTube videos.